 No need for black streamers and slashed hearts (unless that’s really how you’re feeling!).
 Go the sassy route instead by putting a twist on Valentine’s Day decorations.
 Your local Party City may not have what you’re looking for but online shops like Etsy and Amazon have a great selection of witty anti-Valentine’s Day decorations.
 You can also DIY your own decorations by picking up a string of blank heart decorations and adding your own funny sayings.

 Take a cue from the movie Valentine’s Day and string up a piñata!
 You can decide if you want a big pink heart (that you can write more funny anti-Valentine sayings on it) or something that you and your friends would find funny.

 Seriously, we do not have to put Beyoncé’s “Single Ladies” on every single Valentine’s playlist, whether we’re for or against the holiday.
-You can go one of two routes with the playlist: If you’re looking to avoid the stereotypical Valentine’s Day playlist, put together a playlist of fun dancing songs if that’s the kind of party you’re having.
-Or if it’s a smaller group of close friends, make a playlist of songs that bring back good memories for everyone.
+You can go one of two routes with the playlist: If you’re looking to avoid the stereotypical Valentine’s Day music, put together a playlist of fun songs to dance to, if that’s the kind of party you’re having.
+If it’s a smaller group of close friends, make a playlist of songs that bring back good memories for everyone.
 If you want to make a playlist of anti-love songs turn to some true classics, such as Bon Jovi’s “You Give Love a Bad Name,” Kelly Clarkson’s “Since U Been Gone,” and Beyoncé’s “Irreplaceable.”